Updated July 6th, 2020

 At the same time, however, stand your ground.

-The agent at your insurance company will be far more likely to help you out if you come across as confident yet cordial.
+The insurance agent at your company will be far more likely to help you out in achieving fair compensation if you come across as confident yet cordial.

 By being informed and following the suggested tactics, you should be able to negotiate more money, no matter what kind of answer your insurance company gives after you ask them what they will give you for your car.